rkhleics/wagtailmodeladmin/README.md

 ## Supported list options:

-With the exception of bulk actions and date heirarchy, the `ModelAdmin` class offers similar list functionality to Django's `ModelAdmin` class, poviding:
+With the exception of bulk actions and date heirarchy, the `ModelAdmin` class offers similar list functionality to Django's ModelAdmin class, poviding:

 - control over what values are displayed (via the `list_display` attribute)
 - control over default ordering (via the `ordering` attribute)
 - customisable model-specific text search (via the `search_fields` attribute)
 - customisable filters (via the `list_filter` attribue)

-`list_display` supports the same fields and methods as Django's `ModelAdmin` class (including `short_description` and `admin_order_field` on custom methods), giving you lots of flexibility when it comes to output.
+`list_display` supports the same fields and methods as Django's ModelAdmin class (including `short_description` and `admin_order_field` on custom methods), giving you lots of flexibility when it comes to output.
 [Read more about list_display in the Django docs](https://docs.djangoproject.com/en/1.8/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_display).

-`list_filter` supports the same field types as Django's `ModelAdmin` class, giving your users an easy way to find what they're looking for.
+`list_filter` supports the same field types as Django's ModelAdmin class, giving your users an easy way to find what they're looking for.
 [Read more about list_filter in the Django docs](https://docs.djangoproject.com/en/1.8/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_filter).

 ### Adding functionality, not taking it away

 wagtailmodeladmin doesn't interfere with what Wagtail does.
-If your model extend Wagtail's `Page` model, or is registered as a `Snippet`, they'll still work in exactly the same way within Wagtail's existing management views.
-Wagtail simply adds an alternative set of views, which you have more
+If your model extends Wagtail's `Page` model, or is registered as a `Snippet`, they'll still be appear in Wagtail's Snippet and Page views within the admin centre. wagtailmodeladmin simply adds an additional, alternative set of views, which you're in control of.

 ## How to install